Tag Archives: assessor’s office

 Continue reading

-Wheeling Township 2019 Triennial Reassessments Mailed
+Hanover Township 2019 Triennial Reassessments Mailed

-Valuation statistics for Wheeling Township will be published by the Cook County Assessor’s office here when they become available.
+Valuation statistics for Hanover Township will be published by the Cook County Assessor’s office here when they become available.
 We recommend homeowners review their assessment annually, particularly in a triennial reassessment year, to ensure they do not pay more than their fair share in property taxes.
 Successfully appealing in a reassessment year may provide 3 years of savings on future property tax bills.
-If you would like a free analysis of your Wheeling Township home, in comparison to similar properties, we would be happy to conduct a “no obligation” analysis and provide you with a free estimate of how much we believe we could help you save with an appeal.
+If you would like a free analysis of your Hanover Township home, in comparison to similar properties, we would be happy to conduct a “no obligation” analysis and provide you with a free estimate of how much we believe we could help you save with an appeal.

 Continue reading